vantage-sh/finops-as-code/terraform/intro-to-finops-as-code/README.md

 # Intro to FinOps as Code with Terraform

-This demo walks through several FinOps use cases, showcasing how Terraform and other FinOps as Code tools can automate and optimize cloud financial operations.
-We’ll provide code samples and recommendations for how to get up and running with your FinOps as Code practice.
+This demo is an introduction to FinOps as Code on Vantage.
+In this demo, we'll set up a basic Terraform deployment to create two Cost Reports, a set of folders, and a dashboard.

 ## Prerequisites